tasnimzotder/PowerShell-Lightning/README.md

 ### Manual (Method 2)

-Go to [Releases](https://github.com/tasnimzotder/PowerShell-Lightning/releases) and download from the Assets
+1. Go to [Releases](https://github.com/tasnimzotder/PowerShell-Lightning/releases) and download from the Assets

-Download the source file and extract
+2. Download `exe` file and install

-You can download from the [Releases](https://github.com/tasnimzotder/PowerShell-Lightning/releases)

-- To install - run `Setup.ps1` or `Setup.exe`

 ### Optional